GitHub Actions Workflows#

 While this incurs a small setup cost in terms of execution time, it provides flexibility in upgrading the python / anaconda software stack.

-In addition to anaconda you should install gpu enabled python software in the GitHub Action as a setup step
+In addition to anaconda, you should install GPU-enabled Python packages in the GitHub Action as a setup step.
+The current standard across the GPU lecture repositories (e.g. lecture-jax, lecture-python-programming) is:

 shell: bash -l {0}